 HANCOCK, MI | October 9, 2018 — The Rev. Paul Perez, Associate Director for Mission and Ministry for the Michigan Conference announces the hiring of two UMCOR Disaster Case Managers to serve the Flood Recovery Project–Copper Country.

 Marci Vivian and Dennis Leopold have received training and are now preparing to aid residents in the Keweenaw Peninsula affected by the torrential rains overnight June 17, 2018, causing the “Fathers’ Day Flood.”
 Assisting with their training along with Perez were Christy Smith, UMCOR staff; Dan O’Malley, Michigan Conference Disaster Coordinator; Katie Vokal and Anne Wortley, Disaster Case Managers for the Flood Recovery Project in Midland.

 A grant from the United Methodist Committee on Relief will keep Marci and Dennis at work for the next 12 months.
-Their office is located in the Portage Health Foundation: 400 Quincy Street, Suite 405, Hancock, MI 49930.
-Contact them by phone at 906-231-6856; email firstname.lastname@example.org and email@example.com (after October 15).
+Their office is located in the old D&N Bank building at 400 Quincy Street, Room 402, Hancock, MI 49930.
+Contact them by phone at 906-231-6856; email email@example.com and firstname.lastname@example.org (after October 15).
 Click here for the Copper Country Flood Recovery webpage.